dilss/ProjetoDeGraduacao/mirriga/README.md

-## IMRSAC - Irrigation Management Recommendation System for Agricultural Crops
+### MIrrigA - Sistema de Manejo de Irrigação para a Agricultura

-**ps**: This projects uses Leaflet map, which adopts the order **[lat, lon]** for its coordinate system.
+- This projects uses Leaflet map, which adopts the order **[lat, lon]** for its coordinate system.
 We also perform calculations using GeoJSON, that uses the order **[lon, lat]**.
 Just be aware of this when extending the software.

+- Always remember to create the folder "node_data" before starting the nodered container
+- NodeRed needs the InfluxDB API Token to be able to write data to it